 Claire Angus, CPA, CA, MSc (Co-Chair, Treasurer) – Director of Finance/Treasurer at several non-profits in Canada and the UK

-Annabelle Bernard, BA, MBA – Finance for Social Enterprise, Frontline Workers Collective (Founder)
+Annabelle Bernard, BA, MBA Diploma – Finance for Social Enterprise, Frontline Workers Collective (Founder)

-Maia Bessemer, BA, JD – Legal Counsel, Shopify Inc.
+Maia Bessemer, BA, JD – Associate General Counsel, Corporate, Shopify Inc.

-Maureen Carter-Whitney, LLB, LLM (Co-Chair, Secretary) – Member, Condominium Authority Tribunal/Immigration and Refugee Board, Refugee Appeal Division
+Maureen Carter-Whitney, LLB, LLM (Co-Chair, Secretary) – Member, Immigration and Refugee Board, Refugee Appeal Division

 Trish Cislak, BA, B.Ed – Head of Libraries – Crescent School, Director of Research – Crescent Centre for Boys’ Education